giacomo-gcad/carbon/bgb_processing/ReadMe.md

 [...]
 (to be developed)

 Each input layer is resampled (if needed) to the same extent and resolution of AGB and reclassed.
-For reclass, **a different order of magnitude** is used for each layer, so taht in the and they can be summed up to deriva a synthesis layere where each value is a numeric code that can be translated into the correspnding sequence of classes.
-In this way it is possible to build a consistent Look Up Table to be used later in order to replace each numeric code qith the corresponding R (BGB/AGB ratio) coefficient.
+For reclass, **a different order of magnitude** is used for each layer, so that in the and they can be summed up to derive a synthesis layer where each value is a numeric code that can be translated into the corresponding sequence of classes.
+In this way it is possible to build a consistent Look Up Table to be used later in order to replace each numeric code with the corresponding R (BGB/AGB ratio) coefficient.
-This method is alternative to the use of the GRASS function r.cross, where layers are combined and a random value is assigned to each unique combination of classes.
+This method is alternative to the use of the GRASS function **r.cross**, where layers are combined and a random value is assigned to each unique combination of classes.
 The grass function diadavantage is that there is no guarantee over time that the same pixel value will correspond to the same combination of classes, forcing to manually build up a new Look Up Table after each run.
 In the last step, the final layer with R coefficients is multiplied by the AGB layer to get the BGB.

 ### [Above Ground Biomass](https://github.com/giacomo-gcad/carbon/tree/master/bgb_processing/AGB)